among/fusus/fusus/docs/about/tech.md

 **Discussion**

-Here we are at the stage where the results of the pipeline and those of the text extraction reach a common file format, with an almost identical column division.
+Here we are at the stage where the results of the pipeline and those of the text extraction reach a common file format, with an almost identical field division.

 In order to streamline the orchestration of work we have registered the works that we have subjected to the pipeline and the text extraction.